ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 Module Defaults
 ---------------

-Ansible has a module defaults feature to use the same values during every use of a module, rather than repeating them everytime.
+Ansible has a module defaults feature, which allows you to use the same values during every use of a module, rather than repeating them everytime.

 For example, when using CMCI modules to manage CICS and CICSPlex SM resources and definitions, you can set the host url and